carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-authoring.md

 `metadata.yml`.

 Lastly, we need to create a Package CR.
-This CR contains versioned instructions and metadata used to install packaged sofwtare that fits the description provided in the PackageMetadata CR we just saved in `metadata.yml`.
+This CR contains versioned instructions and metadata used to install packaged software that fits the description provided in the PackageMetadata CR we just saved in `metadata.yml`.
 An example Package CR follows.